-Procedure: Configuring the sip.conf file
+Configuring the sip.conf file

-Purpose: To configure the sip.conf file.
+To configure the sip.conf file for Asterisk.

-1. Configure two peers, one describing the gateway access, and the other describing SIP Server access-for example:

-'''

-[gwsim]

-type=peer

-host=10.0.0.1

-port=5066

-context=default

-canreinvite=no

-[gsip]

-type=peer

-username=gsip

-host=10.0.0.1

-context=default

-canreinvite=no

-'''

-2. Configure the endpoints.
-The user name of the endpoint must match the Extension DN configured on the SIP Server side-for example:

-[2001] type=friend username=2001 host=dynamic context=default notifyringing=yes canreinvite=no [2002] type=friend username=2002 host=dynamic context=default notifyringing=yes canreinvite=no

-- Note: SIP Server does not support receiving authentication challenges.
-For this reason, Asterisk users must not be configured with the secret option; otherwise, Asterisk would challenge INVITE messages that SIP Server issues on behalf of the user, and SIP Server would fail to respond to the challenge. - 3.
-When you are finished, save your configuration.
+- 1. Configure two peers, one describing the gateway access, and the other describing SIP Server access--for example: [gwsim] type=peer host=10.0.0.1 port=5066 context=default canreinvite=no [gsip] type=peer username=gsip host=10.0.0.1 context=default canreinvite=no - 2.
+Configure the endpoints.
+The user name of the endpoint must match the Extension DN configured on the SIP Server side "for example: [2001] type=friend username=2001 host=dynamic context=default notifyringing=yes canreinvite=no [2002] type=friend username=2002 host=dynamic context=default notifyringing=yes canreinvite=no Note: SIP Server does not support receiving authentication challenges.
+For this reason, Asterisk users must not be configured with the secret option; otherwise, Asterisk would challenge INVITE messages that SIP Server issues on behalf of the user, and SIP Server would fail to respond to the challenge.

-• Procedure: Configuring the extensions.conf file
+3. When you are finished, save your configuration.

-Procedure: Configuring the extensions.conf file
+Configuring the extensions.conf file

-Purpose: To configure the extensions.conf file.
+To configure the extensions.conf file for Asterisk.

-1. For each endpoint that SIP Server monitors, configure a hint entry to ensure that Asterisk will accept a presence subscription (from SIP Server, in this case) for those endpoints-for example:

-exten => 2001, hint, SIP/2001
+- For each endpoint that SIP Server monitors, configure a hint entry to ensure that Asterisk will accept a presence subscription (from SIP Server, in this case) for those endpoints--for example: exten => 2001,hint,SIP/2001 - exten => 2001,1,Dial(SIP/2001,60) - exten => 2002, hint, SIP/2002 - exten => 2002,1,Dial(SIP/2002,60) - Configure a basic dialing plan for contact center calls.

-exten => 2001, 1, Dial(SIP/2001, 60)

-exten => 2002, hint, SIP/2002

-exten => 2002, 1, Dial(SIP/2002, 60)

-2. Configure a basic dialing plan for contact center calls.

 In this example, extension 2400 is used as a company's service number, so all business calls should arrive to this extension.
 Those calls are routed to SIP Server.
 If a call is not answered within 30 seconds, it will be dropped.
-The "r" flag tells Asterisk to generate a ringback tone for the caller while the call is being routed.

-; Inbound call to routing point 2400 -> contact SIP Server exten => 2400, 1, Dial(SIP/\${EXTEN}@gsip, 30, r) exten => 2400, 2, Hangup() 3.
-Configure a basic dialing plan for calls to external numbers-for example:

-; Any number with prefix '0' -> contact gateway (with remaining digits only)
+The "r" flag tells Asterisk to generate a ringback tone for the caller while the call is being routed. ; Inbound call to routing point 2400 -> contact SIP Server exten => 2400,1,Dial(SIP/\${EXTEN}@gsip,30,r) - exten => 2400, 2, Hangup() - Configure a basic dialing plan for calls to external numbers" for example: ; Any number with prefix "0' -> contact gateway (with remaining digits only) - exten = 0.,1,Dial(SIP/\${EXTEN:1}@gwsim,60) - 4.
+When you are finished, save your configuration.

-exten => 0., 1, Dial(SIP/\${EXTEN:1}@gwsim, 60)

-4. When you are finished, save your configuration.

-Configuring Asterisk DN Objects

-Table 8 provides an overview of the main steps to configure different DNs under the Asterisk Switch object in the Configuration Layer.
+The following table provides an overview of the main steps to configure different DNs under the Asterisk Switch object in the Configuration Layer.